Asō Cabinet: Call for early election

 The cabinet was formed with Asō's overwhelming support in the party, and was expected to lead the party in another poll.
 The opposition party called for dissolving the House of Representatives and an early general election.
 The media also speculated the Prime Minister of what was described as the "acting government" could agree to that.

-Tarō Asō reportedly planned to dissolve parliament in October, with a script announcing so was prepared, but the plunge of stock market index in the financial crisis later that month and the drop of approval rate forced Asō to postpone the dissolution.
+Tarō Asō reportedly planned to dissolve parliament in October, with a script announcing so was prepared, but the plunge of Nikkei 225 in the 2008 financial crisis later that month and the drop of approval rate forced Asō to postpone the dissolution.

 Decline in support

 The cabinet enjoyed an approval rate of around 50% at the early stage, but sank to 20% in December 2008 according to the opinion polls by Japanese newspapers.
 With the division in the party, the confidence of Asō commanding the party in the next election had dropped.

-The government faced the impact of the financial crisis, which dragged its popularity after the cabinet did not submit the financial budget at an earlier time.
+The government faced the impact of the 2008 financial crisis, which dragged its popularity after the cabinet did not submit the financial budget at an earlier time.
 But the controversies of Prime Minister mispronouncing words and the abrupt resignation of the two successive former Prime Ministers dealt blows to the ruling party as the public lost the trust to the party.
 The approval rate of the government further slide to 11% in January 2009.

 On 17 February, Shōichi Nakagawa resigned as Minister of Finance after his drowsiness in a press conference of G7 meeting.
 The support rate of the cabinet bounced back as Ichirō Ozawa was hit by scandals.
 But after Yukio Hatoyama took over as the leader of the opposition, and Minister for Internal Affairs and Communications Kunio Hatoyama resigned on 12 June over replacement of Japan Post Holdings president, the cabinet was losing support again, falling back into "dangerous situation".